What is a Knowledge Summary?

 As part of your Knowledge Summary you will be asked to write a clinical bottom line.
 The following guidance will help you to write this section: Guidance for writing the Clinical Bottom Line

-The EBVM Learning resource introduces the concepts of Evidence-based Veterinary Medicine (EBVM), and aims to give you a foundation from which you can write a Knowledge Summary and start to apply EBVM to your own veterinary work.
+The EBVM Learning resource is a free, practical grounding in applying evidence-based veterinary medicine (EBVM), and aims to give you a foundation from which you can write a Knowledge Summary and start to apply EBVM to your own veterinary work.

 The EBVM Toolkit is designed to help busy veterinary practitioners answer a clinical question with the best available evidence.
 We hope this Toolkit will be useful for daily evidence-based practice – and that practitioners will share the answers they’ve found with their colleagues, by writing a Knowledge Summary and submitting it to Veterinary Evidence.